 Thanks to the Brotherhood Insurance Partnership program, the Synod of the Trinity and the 135 churches, camps and presbyteries within the synod’s bounds that participate in the program are annually receiving money back from unused portions of their payments.

-The “giving back” by the synod falls in line with the theology of the Presbyterian church, according to synod treasurer Chantal Atnip.
+The “giving back” by the synod falls in line with the theology of the Presbyterian church.

 This year marked the sixth year that the synod has been part of the program and only once during that time did churches not receive a check in the mail.
 That was in 2012 when a building fire at Krislund Camp and Conference Center resulted in a large claim that wiped out Brotherhood’s distribution money.
 But while the participating entities didn’t get some money back that year, their moneys came together and benefited Krislund in its time of need.

 However, every other year, churches, camps and presbyteries have received wide ranges of checks.
-This year, checks were cut from anywhere from less than $100 to over $10,000.
+Checks have been cut from anywhere from less than $100 to over $10,000.

-Buffalo Presbyterian Church in Sarver, PA (Beaver-Butler Presbytery) received a check for $261.99 and is in turn using the money to help support a missionary couple in Peru.
+Recently, Buffalo Presbyterian Church in Sarver, PA (Beaver-Butler Presbytery) received a check for $261.99 and in turn used the money to help support a missionary couple in Peru.
 The Michael Mahon family is doing work for the South American Mission group, with Michael an aviation mechanic and wife Nancy a teacher in Peru.
-They are currently home but are looking to return in the summer of 2015 and need funding to do so.
-Buffalo PC has opted to use the Brotherhood Insurance refund check to increase its giving to $100 per month to help support that mission.
+They were home but looking to return and needed funding to do so.
+Buffalo PC opted to use the Brotherhood Insurance refund check to increase its giving to $100 per month to help support that mission.

 Elsewhere, East Liberty Presbyterian Church in Pittsburgh is one of the congregations that receives a larger check.
 East Liberty doesn’t do anything special with the money, just rolls it over to help pay for its future insurance premiums.